ottokiksmaler/nx500_nx1_modding/README.md

 Not likely - but might be possible
   - [ ] No crop 4k video
   - [ ] Higher framerate 1080p or 720p (sensor can be read at 240fps but that's that - not implemented anywhere else in camera)
-  - [x] Higher bitrates for any video mode
+  - [x] Higher bitrates for any video mode - under development by Vasile - [see here for NX1 instructions] (http://www.dpreview.com/forums/thread/3988168)
   - [ ] Full sensor video at any rate
   - [x] Silent shutter (fully electronic) - NX500 only for now